 There’s no hard and fast rule with the numbers.
 Remember that this is just a guideline so don’t be too strict with yourself!
 Just remember that 60% is the main color that you want to build your palette from, so you better make sure that this is a color you love!

 Above are the tools you can use in your choice of colors.
-You can buy a color wheel like the one in the foreground in any art shop.
-There’s also a great primer from Lifehacker which can help you understand color theory much better and broaden your knowledge on house color ideas, including monotones.
+Get yourself a color wheel to help you turn your house paint design idea into reality.
+There’s also a great primer from Lifehacker, which can help you understand color theory much better, and broaden your knowledge on house color ideas.

 When you think about the 30%, go back to your color wheel, and use that to guide you in the choice of colors.
 Each segment you see on the color wheel are the tints, tones, shades of a certain hue.
 In other words, you don’t have to use the exact same color for your smaller furniture or furnishings like curtains, but you can use the different colors found in the same color family.